Gus Zernial: Detroit Tigers

+Legacy and honors

+Zernial was a career .265 hitter (1,093-for-4,131) with 237 home runs, 776 RBI, 572 runs, 159 doubles, 22 triples, 15 stolen bases and 383 bases on balls in 1,234 games.
+He is tied for 90th in MLB history for grand slam home runs (9).
+At one time, he held the career pinch hit home run record (10), along with Smoky Burgess and George Crowe, until Crowe hit his 11th pinch hit home run in May 1960.
+He hit the 9th most home runs (232) in the decade of the 1950s; with seven of the eight players above him being in the Hall of Fame.
+His 237 home runs in 4,562 plate appearances is the most for all retired players with less than 5,000 plate appearances in MLB history.

-Zernial was the first major leaguer to hit four home runs in the month of October during the regular season, since 1900, which he accomplished during a doubleheader on October 1, 1950.
-Ron Kittle would become the second player to do this in 1985.
+Zernial was the first player to hit three home runs in the final game of a season, a record matched by Dick Allen in 1968, and Evan Longoria and Dan Johnson in 2012.
+He was the first major leaguer to hit four home runs in the month of October during the regular season, since 1900, which he accomplished during a doubleheader on October 1, 1950.
+In 1980, Mike Schmidt became the first NL player to do so; and in 1985 they were joined by Ron Kittle, George Brett and Dave Parker, and then by Wally Joyner in 1987.

-Zernial and Al Zarilla teamed up in April 1951 to become the only players whose last names started with "Z" to play together in the same outfield.
-Zernial and Zarilla played left and right field, respectively, as part of a White Sox outfield unit in four games before Zernial was traded to the Philadelphia A's at the end of April.

 Sal Maglie, former star pitcher for the New York Giants, wrote that Zernial had a "pretty big" strike zone, due to his stand-up posture when he was at the plate.

-Career overview

 An aggressive fielder, Zernial twice (1949 and 1954) broke his collarbone while making diving catches.
-He finished his career in Detroit, primarily as a pinch hitter, hitting .323 with 10 home runs in his new role.

-Zernial was a career .265 hitter (1093-for-4131) with 237 home runs, 776 RBI, 572 runs, 159 doubles, 22 triples, 15 stolen bases and 383 bases on balls in 1234 games.

 Zernial is featured in one of the most unusual baseball cards of all time.
 His 1952 Topps card shows Zernial holding a bat that has six baseballs attached to it.
 This photo recognized that he had tied an American League record by hitting six home runs in three consecutive games from May 13–16, 1951.
-The day after the picture was taken, he hit his seventh home run in a fourth consecutive game.
+The day after the picture was taken, he hit his seventh home run in a fourth consecutive game, tying a record set by Tony Lazzeri.
+Later in life, Zernial appeared at baseball memorabilia shows.

+In 2001, Zernial was added to the Philadelphia Baseball Wall of Fame.
+In 2002, he was named to the Philadelphia Athletics All-Century Team.
+When the Oakland Athletics played the Philadelphia Phillies for the first time in interleague play in June 2003 at Veterans Stadium, the Phillies invited former Philadelphia A's Eddie Joost and Zernial to the games and recognized them prior to the first game.
+He is a member of the Fresno Athletic Hall of Fame.